GoPlausible/.github/profile/README.md

 # AlgoPoaP
 ### **AlgoPoaP** is the Proof of Attendance Protocol built on Algorand (AVM V1.1) which aims to be elevated into a Proof Of Anything Protocol in future (with use of coming state proofs feature on Algorand).

-The original idea of PoaP on blockchain is developed for Etherium ecosystem and is Token based and lacks many features. **AlgoPoaP** elevates, extends and expands that original idea and implements it on Algorand.
+The original idea of PoaP on blockchain is developed for Ethereum ecosystem and is Token based and lacks many features. **AlgoPoaP** elevates, extends and expands that original idea and implements it on Algorand.

 **AlgoPoaP** dApp is consisted of a frontend calling an Algorand ASC system in which ASCs use each other via C2C calls introduced in Algorand AVM V1.1